rust-lang/rust/src/doc/reference.md

 This is a list of behavior which is forbidden in all Rust code.
 Type checking provides the guarantee that these issues are never caused by safe code.
-An `unsafe` block or function is responsible for never invoking this behaviour or exposing an API making it possible for it to occur in safe code.
+An `unsafe` block or function is responsible for invoking this behaviour or exposing an API making it possible for it to occur in safe code.

 * Data races